 7- The real examination of the intentions of the Arab governments towards reform is that such governments declare their commitment to immediate revision of the laws governing the establishment of NGOs and amending them as per the international criteria, cease conscience trials and releasing advocates of reform.

-In this context, the conference highlighted a number of priorities helping the development of the forces of reform:
+In this context, the Forum highlighted a number of priorities helping the development of the forces of reform:

 – Launching the freedom of ownership mass media and the flaw of information.